ecyrbe/zodios/README.md

 # What is it ?

-It's an axios compatible API client and an expressJS compatible API server with the following features:
+It's an axios compatible API client and an optional expressJS compatible API server with the following features:

 - really simple centralized API declaration
 - typescript autocompletion in your favorite IDE for URL and parameters